Equity in Literacy Fellowship

 Teams of Equity Fellows take part in a range of dynamic learning structures to support ongoing learning, collaborative practice, and contextualization.

-Three days of summer learning (two in June and one in August) focusing on both equity and content plus four Weekend Workshops; classroom visits, planning support, and feedback.
+• One day of summer learning (in August) focusing on both equity and content plus four Weekend Workshops; classroom visits, planning support, and feedback.

 Opportunities to receive on-site support around the shared goals in your building.